Peter Rheinstein

 Peter Howard Rheinstein (born September 7, 1943) is an American physician, lawyer, author, and administrator (both private and governmental).
-He was an official of the Food and Drug Administration (FDA) 1974-1999.
+He was an official of the Food and Drug Administration (FDA) from 1974 to 1999.

 Education

 Rheinstein, a General Motors Scholar, received a B.A. with high honors from Michigan State University in 1963, an M.S. in mathematics from Michigan State University in 1964, an M.D. from Johns Hopkins University in 1967, and a J.D. from the University of Maryland School of Law in 1973.
-At Michigan State University Rheinstein was noted for his facility in mathematics.
+At Michigan State University, Rheinstein was noted for his facility in mathematics.